Research and development: Global

 Since the 1960s, private businesses in the U.S. have provided an increasing share of funding for research and development, as direct federal funding waned.

 Global R&D management is the discipline of designing and leading R&D processes globally, across cultural and lingual settings, and the transfer of knowledge across international corporate networks.
+Gassmann and von Zedtwitz (1999) identify five ways in which research and development takes shape in the international sphere.
+Most simply, there is ethnocentric centralized R&D, through which all efforts are kept within a country in order to preserve said country's technological benefits.
+Geocentric centralized R&D efforts are still physically located within said home country, but the company or party of interest is interested in more global perspectives and collaboration.
+Third, there is polycentric decentralized R&D, in which R&D labs are spread out and each serves its own market or community.
+The fourth global R&D shape described by Gassmann and von Zedtwitz (1999) is the "R&D hub model," where a strong centralized authority delegates tasks to "spokes" around the world.
+Finally, there are integrated R&D networks, which are the most modern form of global research and development.
+Through these integrated networks, research hubs are interconnected all around the world and knowledge flows in all directions.

 Government expenditures

 United States

 Former President Barack Obama requested $147.696 billion for research and development in FY2012, 21% of which was destined to fund basic research.
 According to National Science Foundation in U.S., in 2015, R&D expenditures performed by federal government and local governments are 54 and 0.6 billions of dollars.
 The federal research and development budget for fiscal year 2020 was $156 billion, 41.4% of which was for the Department of Defense (DOD).
 DOD's total research, development, test, and evaluation budget was roughly $108.5 billion.
+R&D spending for the US in 2023 was $937 billion, with $138 billion allocated for basic research, $174 billion for applied research $625 billion for experimental development.